genepattern/genepattern-notebook/README.md

 ## Install GenePattern Notebook

-(5) clone onto your local system the broadinstitute/GenePatternNotebook private repository, avaialble on GitHub.
+(5) clone onto your local system the broadinstitute/GenePatternNotebook private repository, available on GitHub.

 Check to see if git client tools are installed on your system.
 If not, go to Github.com to see instructions for getting started with Git